Vodafone highlights green credentials with Fairphone partnership

 Bosses at Vodafone said will help it achieve its commitment to cut its carbon footprint in half and buy all its electricity from renewable sources by 2025.

-The company has also vowed to re-use, re-sell or recycle 100% of its network waste and help customers extend the lives of the devices they already own.
+The company has also vowed to re-use, re-sell or recycle 100 per cent of its network waste and help customers extend the lives of the devices they already own.

-Vodafone Group chief commercial operations and strategy officer Ahmed Essam said: “This strategic partnership between Vodafone and Fairphone brings together our expertise as Europe’s leading and largest converged technology communications company with the recognised expert in sustainable smartphones.”
+Vodafone Group chief commercial operations and strategy officer Ahmed Essam said: "This partnership brings together our expertise as Europe's leading and largest converged technology communications company with the recognised expert in sustainable smartphones."